Adhesion promoter - chemical bridge between rubber and carrier material

 What are adhesion promoters?

-Adhesion promoters are chemical substances or systems that enable a permanent bond between rubber and another material, e.g. metal, plastic or fabric.
-They play a central role in the manufacture of rubber composite parts by Adhesion between dissimilar materials and prevent detachment under load.
+Adhesion promoters are chemical substances or systems that enable a permanent bond between rubber and another material, e.g. Metal Composite Parts, Plastic Composite Parts or Fabric Composite Parts.
+They play a central role in the production of rubber composite parts by Adhesion between dissimilar materials and prevent detachment under load.

 By nature, rubber adheres poorly to smooth, non-polar materials such as steel, Aluminium or Polyamide.
 Adhesion promoter (also known as bonding agents) act as a chemical bridge between the rubber and the substrate: